There is a waitlist to join Masterworks.

 Is Masterworks a good investment?

 But, just because returns have generally been high in the past, does not guarantee that the results will be the same going forward.
-Investing in Masterworks can be a great way to add some alternative assets to your portfolio, but it all depends on your investment goals, timeline, risk tolerance, and the amount of money you have to invest.
+Investing in Masterworks can be a great way to add some alternative assets to a slice of your portfolio, but it all depends on your investment goals, timeline, risk tolerance, and the amount of money you have to invest.

 Has anyone made money with Masterworks?